UnparalleledSmilingMonster/DP-greedy/README.md

-This repository is a fork from  repo for probabilistic datasets reconstruction from interpretable models.
+This repository is a fork from [repository](https://github.com/ferryjul/ProbabilisticDatasetsReconstruction) for the [paper](https://arxiv.org/pdf/2308.15099.pdf).
 We reuse his Greedy Rule Lists model and propose several Differentially Private versions of this model.
-We use a rarely used framework for Differential Privacy : Smoothed sensitivity. mettre lien repo et enlever mention repo
+We work with a rarely used framework for Differential Privacy : Smooth sensitivity.

 Folder `pycorels` contains a modified version of the `CORELS` algorithm and its Python wrapper (original code available on [GitHub](https://github.com/corels/pycorels)).
 Details of the changes are listed within the directory's README.